 Arundel's western boundary is the Coombabah Creek which, along with other wetlands, has enabled the provision of extensive open space: a conservation park, Arundel Hills Country Club and neighbourhood parks.
 A primary school was opened in 1994 as the population approached 3000.
 The independent A B Paterson College was opened in 1991.

-Set back from the Gold Coast coastal strip, Arundel hosts a council landfill waste site, a facility that generated controversy as the suburb grew until it was closed in 2012.
+Set back from the Gold Coast coastal strip, Arundel hosted a council landfill waste site, Suntown, a facility that generated controversy as the suburb grew until it was closed in 2012.
 It adjoined a technology park and other industries.
-The suburb is close to the Helensvale railway station on the Robina railway line (1998), and has a drive-in shopping centre (Arundel Park Plaza) and more extensive shopping in neighbouring Biggera Waters.
+The suburb is close to the Helensvale railway station on the Robina railway line (1998), and has a drive-in shopping centre (Arundel Park Plaza), a tavern and more extensive shopping in neighbouring Biggera Waters.
 A community centre is near the primary school on the southern edge of the suburb.
 The Mike Hatcher Raceway at Arundel catering for motorbike races closed in 2009.

 Arundel's census populations have been:

 Gold Coast Bulletin, 22 February 1992, 'Arundel Park Supplement'